How will classes be offered in the fall and spring semesters?

 How is Mines going to deliver lab and design classes?

-Can I enroll in only remote classes this fall?
+Can I enroll in only remote classes?

 One of my classes is in-person, but I’m uncomfortable with the arrangement and would prefer to be online.
 Will my professor stream lectures or maintain online curriculum for me?